AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/writing_token_contract.md

 ## Requirements

-You will need to install nargo, the Noir build too. if you are familiar with Rust, this is similar to cargo.
+You will need to install nargo, the Noir build tool. if you are familiar with Rust, this is similar to cargo.

 <InstallNargoInstructions />